 Media Streamers: Roku TV

 Roku is one of the easiest TV interfaces out there and performs consistently well in Best Buy reviews.
+Roku’s new Streambar is a great pick too; it’s both a streaming device and a sound bar; all in one device.
+Read my review of it here on the blog.

 It has a dead simple user interface and is very easy to set up.
 It runs largely bug free and still contains all the apps or channels you could want.
 (It works so well, several TV manufacturers now incorporate Roku TV operating system into their Smart television sets.)

 Roku external streamers always come with a simple remote control.
 There are several different models of Roku TV to choose from, depending on your wants and needs.
-(You can even connect the Roku Express + into an older “dumb” TV that doesn’t have an HDMI port, to turn it into a streaming TV.)

 Here’s a quick primer on the available Roku streamers, but for more detail and to help choose the right version for you, read my blog, “Which of the 5 new Roku streaming TV players is right for you?”